Rounding Cape Horn: The World’s Wickedest Waters

 With my mind fueled by poems by many, including this one by Sara Vial, I packed for an adventure cruise to the turbulent waters of Cape Horn.
 Magellan, Drake and Darwin are just some of the many to “Round the Horn.”

 Many others sleep at the bottom of some of the world’s wickedest waters.
 The tradition was that a sailor who passed the Horn was allowed to wear a gold hoop earring in the left ear, the ear facing the Cape while sailing east.
 Such a feat also allowed one to get a tattoo of a fully rigged ship.
 My trip on the Mare Australis was blissfully peaceful and comfortable.

 Just as wild as stormy seas are the incredibly rugged and beautiful islands and peninsulas we passed while cruising through the Straits of Magellan.
 Glaciers and mountains were a continual glorious backdrop.
 With the cruise lasting four nights, I also added some time to check out one of the wildest places on earth, Patagonia.

-The wind pushed the clouds double time providing endless panoramas, one side of the car rolling hills, the other vistas of snow-capped peaks.
-Occasionally a truckload of sheep remind me I need to watch the road.
+The wind pushed the clouds double-time providing endless panoramas, one side of the car rolling hills, the other vistas of snow-capped peaks.
+Occasionally a truckload of sheep reminds me I need to watch the road.